gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Andersen1983a">

 Andersen, Hans C. 1983.
-“RATTLE: A ‘Velocity’ Version of the SHAKE Algorithm for Molecular Dynamics Calculations.” *J. Comp.
+"RATTLE: A 'Velocity' Version of the SHAKE Algorithm for Molecular Dynamics Calculations." *J. Comp.
 Phys.* 52:
-24–34.
+24-34.

 .. raw:: html